Benimautner/maia-ds2-bluetooth-socket/README.md

 Raspberry Pi:

-  -Prerequisites:
+  - Prerequisites:

-    -bluetooth (pip3 install bluetooth)
+    - bluetooth (pip3 install bluetooth)

-  -Connect the Amplifier to your Raspberry:
+  - Open a bluetooth connection to the Amplifier from your Raspberry:

-    -Either using the GUI or using rfcomm
+    - Either using the GUI or using rfcomm

-  -Run the example and check if it is working.
+  - Run the example and check if it is working.